Amnesty wants impartial probe of Indonesia police violence

 JAKARTA, Indonesia (AP) - Amnesty International is calling for an independent investigation into allegations of police brutality and unlawful killings during post-election riots in the Indonesian capital last month.

-The rights organization said Wednesday it has credible evidence of a range of grave violations by paramilitary police.
+The rights organization said Wednesday in a publicly released letter to President Joko Widodo that it has credible evidence of a range of grave violations by paramilitary police, who it alleged were responsible for 10 unlawful killings.

-Nine people died in what police said were orchestrated riots in Jakarta after official results released May 21 confirmed Joko Widodo was re-elected president with 55.5% of the vote.
+Officially, nine people died in what police said were orchestrated riots in Jakarta after results released May 21 confirmed Widodo was re-elected president with 55.5% of the vote.

-Police have acknowledged disproportionate violence by some officers after a video showed 10 members of the paramilitary police beating and kicking a man in a Jakarta neighborhood.
+Police have acknowledged disproportionate violence by some officers after a video showed 10 members of the paramilitary police kicking a man and beating him with rifles and batons in the parking lot of a Jakarta neighborhood.
+An internal investigation is being conducted, according to police.

 Amnesty International said at least four other men were beaten in the same incident and one was so badly injured he was admitted to an intensive care unit.